What is CSR in Business & Why Does it Matter to Employees?

 What are the 3 pillars of CSR?

 The three pillars of Corporate Social Responsibility are economic, social, and environmental.
 Or the three P’s; profit, people, and the planet.
 A responsible organization must collaborate on strategies focused on all three areas.
 Action plans and reporting need to be completed for all three as well.
 These pillars may seem separate, but they are interlinked.
-The goal of a responsible organization is to create economic sustainability through both a socially responsible business model and method.
+The goal of a responsible organization is to create economic sustainability through a socially responsible business model and method.

 Let’s delve deeper into the three pillars: